 4. Laguna Beach—for Beaches and Art

 Why I love it: Laguna Beach is small and coastal chic.
-It’s one of my favorite quick getaways from San Diego.
+It’s one of my favorite quick getaways from San Diego and a great place to visit in Orange County.
 If money were no object, I’d move here (or Santa Barbara).
 It’s the perfect mini vacation near San Diego.

 The art scene and indy boutiques are alive and well here.
 Plus, Laguna Beach is just a 1 hour 20-minute drive from downtown San Diego.